thepyedpiper/pyp/index.md

 ![pyp through pipe gif](https://github.com/thepyedpiper/pyp/blob/gh-pages/pyp_vo_mx_v3.gif?raw=true)

-# pyp BETA is HERE
+# pyp BETA is HERE!!!
 Los Angeles, CA, March 10, 2025

 We've revamped the engine replacing arrays with generators in key areas, yielding up to a 30-fold speed up for some common operations.
 We also were able to precompile some of executable strings to bytecode.
 Thank you to `Krackers` for coding help on this.
 Also thanks to Jonathon Nelson, Andrea Pace, and Zac Connolly at the Sony Imageworks PSR department for preliminary testing.